How Long Does it Take For Hydroquinone to Work | Apostrophe

 • Hydroquinone Solution

-No matter what type of hydroquinone acne scar or skin lightening product you’re using, you’ll want to follow the proper instructions provided by your dermatologist.
+No matter what type of hydroquinone acne scar or skin lightening product you’re using, you’ll want to follow the proper instructions provided by your dermatology provider.
 It’s important to patch test any new skin care ingredients by applying a small amount to the forearm first.
 If no irritation occurs, you can proceed and apply the product to the face.
 Patients should also remember to wash their hands after applying hydroquinone, in order to avoid spreading the product in places where it’s not needed.

 How Long Should Hydroquinone Be Used For?